syhpoon/xyzcmd/doc/user/skins.rst

       ''' = DARK_RED, BLACK
       }

-In fact, in fs.combined ruleset you can match any supported combination of VFS objects properties, including those, used in other fs.* rulesets.
+In fact, using fs.combined ruleset you can match any supported combination of VFS objects properties, including those, used in other fs.* rulesets.
 So it's only a matter of taste which one to choose.